joseph-bergin/Athlete-Management/README.md

 The Flask server will be running on [http://127.0.0.1:5000](http://127.0.0.1:5000) – feel free to change the port in `package.json` (you'll also need to update it in `next.config.js`).

+In order for the DB to run, you must create the tables using SQL commands and the DB scripts in Athlete-Management/db.

+*IMPORTANT* You must set up your own .env file that includes your own Auth0 and Supabase credentials.
+Your .env file should look something like this:

+AUTH0_SECRET='SECRET KEY GOES HERE' AUTH0_BASE_URL='BASE URL GOES HERE' AUTH0_ISSUER_BASE_URL='ISSUER BASE URL GOES HERE' AUTH0_CLIENT_ID='CLIENT ID GOES HERE' AUTH0_CLIENT_SECRET='CLIENT SECRET KEY GOES HERE'

+SUPABASE_URL='URL GOES HERE'
+SUPABASE_KEY='KEY GOES HERE'
 ## Learn More

 To learn more about Next.js, take a look at the following resources: